JimMarlowe/AtomicPrograms/CppSdk/README.md

 And an SDK with docs `./mksdk.sh -a /path/to/AtomicGameEngine -s /path/to/mysdk -d /path/to/Doxyfile.age`

-And SDK (with docs) back into Atomic `./mksdk.sh -m -a /path/to/AtomicGameEngine -d /path/to/Doxyfile.age`
+And embed SDK (with docs) back into Atomic `./mksdk.sh -m -a /path/to/AtomicGameEngine -d /path/to/Doxyfile.age`

 ### Doxyfile.age